-Individuals with Bulimia or Anorexia must learn how to tolerate unpleasant feelings associated with less than ideal self-image and appearance.
+Students with Bulimia or Anorexia must learn how to tolerate unpleasant feelings associated with less than ideal self-image and appearance.
 They must also gain a sense of control and self esteem in their life that is independent of their physical appearance.
-It is essential that their friends or caregivers set boundaries and not argue.
-Parents, friends and therapists must be supported to respond to the individuals obsession with patience, compassion and confidence.
-Parents, friends and caregivers should avoid discussing and debating efforts to monitor the students behavior.
+It is essential that their caregivers set boundaries and not argue with these students.
+Staff must be supported to respond to the student's obsession with patience, compassion and confidence.
+Staff should avoid discussing and debating the programs responsibility and effort to monitor the students behavior.
 This will demonstrate to the student that the caregiver will not enter into or create power struggles.
-Argument will only serve to reinforce the obsession and rigid stance the student is taking.
-Individuals with Bulimia must slowly learn to overcome their belief that their value and importance as a person or friend does not depend on their weight, size and shape.
+Argument with a student will only serve to reinforce the obsession and rigid stance the student is taking.
+Children with Bulimia must slowly learn to overcome their belief that their value and importance as a person or friend does not depend on their weight, size and shape.
 This cannot be accomplished through lecture and reminders.
-The unplanned and unstaged behavior of a caring and firm therapist or treatment program or the individual's peer group can communicate this more than anything.
-A high degree of repeated confrontation or argument from will only reinforce defiant behavior.
-The children will always "win" and remain in "control" if they simply refuse to eat or agree, or they continue to purge.
+The unplanned and unstaged behavior of a caring and firm staff and the students peer group can communicate this more than anything.
+A high degree of repeated confrontation or argument from staff will only reinforce defiant behavior.
+The student will always "win" and remain in "control" if they simply refuse to eat or agree, or they continue to purge.
 In many cases, a student with bulimia or anorexia will prefer the sensation of starvation and the possibility of health problems and medical harm over the feeling of losing an argument or the belief that they are fat.

 To help those with eating disorders deal with their illness and underlying emotional issues, some form of psychotherapy is usually needed.
 A psychiatrist, psychologist, or other mental health professional meets with the patient individually and provides ongoing emotional support, while the patient begins to understand and cope with the illness.
 Group therapy, in which people share their experiences with others who have similar problems, has been especially effective for individuals with bulimia.